ifm/documentation/PDS/GettingStarted/index_getting_started.md

 1. Extrinsic calibration is a necessary step before creating a PDS application.
 Follow the instructions above to calibrate the cameras manually.
 2. To create a PDS application instance, click on the `Application' window and click on **+** to create a new application.
 3. Select the port in the `Ports` section which is used by PDS application.
 4. Change the state of the application from `CONF` to `IDLE`.
+In `IDLE` mode, the camera can be triggered upon request to collect a frame at a specific time, unlike in `RUN` mode where the camera is continuously streaming data.

    ![iVA_state](resources/iVA_state.png)

 5. In PDS, only one command can be executed at a time.
 Customize the PDS parameters for the command to be executed.
 6. Trigger the command in `Customization/Command` section.
-The default command has `nop` value.
+The default command has `nop` value ("no operation").
 After processing the given command, it returns to its default command value.
 7. View results in the display.

 ![`getPallet` Result](resources/getPallet_result.png)